-- a.
-You are not permitted to bring into the Residence buildings or grounds any item which is listed as a prohibited item under the ACT Prohibited Weapons Act 1996, even if you have a license to possess the item. - b.
-You cannot bring into the Residence any homemade projectile equipment. - c.
-Excluding the above, you can apply for Residence Management's permission for an item, such as a sword or a bow that is required for a legitimate reason e.g. sport, work, ceremonial purposes, etc. - d.
-On a case by case and limited basis, the Residence Management may approve the item in the Residence considering: - the item can be stored in another location such as a club - the item can be stored in an appropriate securable storage space in the Residence administration area - the item can be stored in a secured container in the student's residence - the item can be stored in a way that ensures the safety and wellbeing of the owner and the community.

-- e.
-In addition if the weapon is to be stored in the student's residence then conditions should apply, such as: - the item is not to be handled except for transport and cleaning - the item is to be stored in a lockable container and not accessible by others - the item is not to be handled by any other person - · the item should not be brandished around - the item should not leave the students residence except to be transported to and from events where the item is a requirement of sporting, work, or ceremonial responsibilities - the permission to store the weapon can be revoked by the University in the event of behavioural or self-harm issues or breach of conditions. - f.
-Any permission/agreement must be in writing and signed by both parties and can be revoked by the University if applied conditions are breached or additional risk factors are identified or emerge. - g.
+- 2.3.1.
+You are not permitted to bring into the Residence buildings or grounds any item which is listed as a prohibited item under the ACT Prohibited Weapons Act 1996, even if you have a license to possess the item. - 2.3.2.
+You cannot bring into the Residence any home-made projectile equipment. - 2.3.3.
+Excluding the above, you can apply for Residence Management's permission for an item, such as a sword or a bow that is required for a legitimate reason (e.g. sport, work, ceremonial purposes, etc.). - 2.3.4.
+On a case-by-case and limited basis, the Residence Management may approve the item in the Residence considering: - the item can be stored in another location such as a club; - the item can be stored in an appropriate securable storage space in the Residence administration area; - the item can be stored in a secured container in the student's residence; - the item can be stored in a way that ensures the safety and wellbeing of the owner and the community. - 2.3.5.
+In addition, if the weapon is to be stored in the student's residence then conditions should apply, such as: - the item is not to be handled except for transport and cleaning; - the item is to be stored in a lockable container and not accessible by others; - the item is not to be handled by any other person; - the item should not be brandished around: - the item should not leave the students residence except to be transported to and from events where the item is a requirement of sporting, work, or ceremonial responsibilities; or - the permission to store the weapon can be revoked by the University in the event of behavioural or self-harm issues or breach of conditions. - 2.3.6.
+Any permission/agreement must be in writing and signed by both parties and can be revoked by the University if applied conditions are breached or additional risk factors are identified or emerge. - 2.3.7.
 Firearms will never be approved for being brought into or stored in any ANU Residence.

-2.4.
-Electrical
+2.4 Electrical